The world, of course, remembers the monster, not the man.

 When you create your horror, choose a fear that they are the incarnation of.
 This can be incredibly broad (claustrophobia, fear of loss, fear of the dark) or rather specific (fear of being betrayed by your friends, fear of being forgotten after you die).
 There is no restriction on what fear you incarnate, beyond common sense and GM discretion.

 After you select a fear, choose a House to pledge allegiance to.
 The 30 Houses of the Horrors represent lenses through which humans process fear.
 If your fear is who you are, your House is how you share that with the world.
-Two horrors who incarnate similar fears, but are from two different houses will express their fear in different ways.
-For example, a horror of claustrophobia from the Forest of Fangs might choose to embody their fear by being the nimble predator, making their prey feel as if they were surrounded on all sides and unable to escape.
-Meanwhile, a horror of claustrophobia from the Nightmare Lantern might choose to embody their fear by hiding alternate routes and escapes, making their prey feel as if they were boxed in and stuck on a single, undesirable path.
+Two horrors who embody similar fears but belong to different houses will express their fears in different ways.
+For example, a horror of claustrophobia from the Forest of Fangs might choose to embody their fear as a nimble predator, making their prey feel surrounded on all sides and unable to escape.
+Meanwhile, a horror of claustrophobia from the Nightmare Lantern might choose to embody their fear by blocking alternate routes and escapes, making their prey feel boxed in and stuck on a single, undesirable path.

 In Secret Wars, there are 5 Houses you can choose from.
 If you wish to be aligned with one of the other 25 Houses, consult with your GM.

-Finally, there is your true form: the monster.
-This is the form you are most comfortable in, and is what you revert to if your shapeshifting is dispelled or your concentration is broken.
+The Monster: The form you are most comfortable in, and what you revert to if your shapeshifting is dispelled or your concentration is broken.

 Common traits: Speed 1 Range, Size 3 (Small)